 1401 Eye Street, NW, 10th Floor

 Ms. Sarah A. Miller

 Director of the Center for Securities, Trust and Investments

 1120 Connecticut Avenue, NW

 Dear Mr. Sorcher and Ms. Miller:

-Please note that the opinions expressed herein are staff opinions only and have not been reviewed or endorsed by the Board of Directors of NASD Regulation, Inc. This letter responds only to the issues you have raised based on the facts described in your letter to the staff and in subsequent conversations, and does not necessarily address any other rule or interpretation of the NASD or all the possible regulatory and legal issues involved.
+Please note that the opinions expressed in this letter are staff opinions and have not been reviewed or endorsed by the NASD Board.
+This letter responds only to the issues you have raised based on the facts as you have described them in your letter, and does not address any other NASD rule or interpretation or all the possible regulatory and legal issues involved.